 Here’s how to locate the Winter Circle from mid-northern latitudes.
 At dusk or nightfall, look high up for the bright star Capella.
 This star marks the top (or more properly, the northern terminus) of the Winter Circle.

 As darkness falls, look for the constellation Orion the Hunter to prowl in the south to southwest sky.
 Draw a line downward through Orion’s Belt to find Sirius, the brightest star in the night sky.
 This star marks the bottom (the southern tip) of the Winter Circle.

 We include this sky chart to help you connect the Winter Circle stars.

-By the way, tonight’s moon shows you where the sun resides (more or less) in front of the backdrop stars in late June.
+By the way, the moon is now showing you where the sun resides (more or less) in front of the backdrop stars in the month of June.
 So enjoy the Winter Circle.
 And contemplate the sun being in this part of the sky when summer returns to the Northern Hemisphere!

-Bottom line: On March 15, 2016, the moon resides inside the Winter Circle – a large star configuration made of six brilliant stars.
+Bottom line: On March 23, 2018, the moon resides inside the Winter Circle – a large star configuration made of seven brilliant stars.